ZenyaIse/Cities-Skylines-Total-Autobudget/README.md

 *Note 2*\
 Mod is also trying to set the budget value so that there are at least two tank trucks waiting in each of the pumping service building.

+### Heating

+**Heating plants auto turn on/off**\
+If checked, appropriate number of heating plants are automatically turned on/off depending on the total heating production and consumption.

+*Note*\
+Heating autobudget is working different way from other services.
+Firstly, heating service is connected to water service and cannot be set independently.
+Secondly, water service is vital, but heating is not.
+In addition, heating consumption may vary significantly depending on weather.
+So instead of changing the water budget, this mod turns heating plants on/off.

 ### Garbage